vbwx/finddup/Manual.md

 ## Finding Duplicates

-Let's start by looking for duplicates in the working directory.
+Let’s start by looking for duplicates in the working directory.

 ```sh
 finddup